 The pros of this approach are quite obvious: it is standards-compliant, future-proof, you get full AE functionality and broadest security options possible.
 The cons are no privacy (device should not be used for personal purposes), the resulting need to carry 2+ devices, and [currently] very limited vendor support.

-Others did not seem to bother.
-It may change soon since everything else pretty much doesn’t work.
 If you are a sizable enterprise buyer – apply pressure to your vendor.
 If you are a smaller player – consider buying devices that offer GMS firmware options and reflashing them into GMS.

 3. Android Enterprise with VPN